-Late Assignment Policy: Without prior approval, linkage papers and presentations that are turned in late will be have 2% of the final grade deducted per 24 hr period, to a maximum of 10%.
+Late Assignment Policy: Without prior approval, outlines papers and presentations that are turned in late will be have 2.5% of the final grade deducted per 24 hr period, to a maximum of 15%.
 Papers turned in more than 5 days late will not be accepted.
 Students who require an extension must contact the instructor by email prior to the assignment due date.

-Tests
+Online contributions must be completed by the due date.
+Without prior approval, late or incomplete online contributions will receive a zero.

+Tests:

 Mid-term Exam: Students will be assessed on their comprehension of key concepts and themes addressed up to the mid-point of the course.
-The exam will consist of short discussion questions and essay questions.
-The exam will be posted on Moodle and must be completed within a one-week period.
+The exam will be posted on Moodle and will be open book, but must be completed individually.

 Final Exam: Students will be assessed on their comprehension of key concepts and themes addressed in the entire course.
-The exam will consist of short discussion questions and essay questions.
-The exam will be posted on Moodle and must be completed by the final day of the exam period.
+The exam will be posted on Moodle and will be open book, but must be completed individually.

-EVALUATION

-Current Events Linkage x 2 20%
+EVALUATION:

+Assignments 35%

-Midterm Test 20%
+Midterm Exam 20%

-Presentation 15%

 Online contributions 15%

 Final Exam 30%

 Total 100%

-REQUIRED TEXTBOOKS AND MATERIALS
+REQUIRED TEXTBOOKS AND MATERIAL

 Cochrane, Christopher, Kelly Blidook and Rand Dyck.
 Canadian Politics: Critical Approaches.
-8th. ed.
+9th. ed.
+(The 8th edition may be used.)

 Further readings will be provided by the instructor.
+Access to a computer, the Internet and word processing software are required.